PhyM73/DimuonSpectrum2010/README.md

 You can also run this code on the [CMS Open Data Docker Image](http://opendata.cern.ch/docs/cms-guide-docker) if you are interested in that.

-If you already have the CMSSW or run the docker container, start directly with:
+If you already have the CMSSW on your VM or run the docker container, start directly with:

 ```
 cd CMSSW_4_2_8/src